Mahatma: Criticism

 There has been a great deal of controversy concerning the existence of adepts.
 Blavatsky's critics have doubted the existence of her Masters.
-See, for example, W. E. Coleman's "exposes".
+See, for example, W. E. Coleman's exposes.

 K. Paul Johnson in his books speculates that the "Masters" that Blavatsky wrote about and produced letters from were actually idealizations of people who were her mentors.
-Aryel Sanat, author of The inner life of Krishnamurti: private passion and perennial wisdom, wrote that Johnson "claims in all of his books that there were no Masters at all in early Theosophical Society history, and that Helena Blavatsky invented them (as others had claimed she had invented her travels)."
-Sanat wrote that Johnson "deliberately ignores the main sources of evidence for their real physical existence."
+Aryel Sanat, author of The inner life of Krishnamurti: private passion and perennial wisdom, wrote that Johnson "claims in all of his books that there were no Masters at all in early Theosophical Society history, and that Helena Blavatsky invented them (as others had claimed she had invented her travels)".
+Sanat wrote that Johnson "deliberately ignores the main sources of evidence for their real physical existence".
 What Sanat thought these were is not made quite clear.

-Mohandas Karamchand Gandhi as Mahātmā
+Gandhi

 According to some authors, Rabindranath Tagore is said to have used this title for Gandhi on 6 March 1915.
 Some claim that he was called Mahatma by the residents of Gurukul Kangadi in April 1915, and he in turn called the founder Munshiram a Mahatma (who later became Swami Shraddhanand).
 However, a document honoring him with the title "Mahatma" on 21 January 1915, in Jetpur, Gujarat, by Nautamlal Bhagvanji Mehta is preserved at the National Gandhi Museum in New Delhi, India.
 A private letter from Gandhi's friend Pranjivan Mehta to Gopal Krishna Gokhale in 1909 referred to Gandhi with the title and thus remains the earliest written record available to use the title.
 The use of the term Mahatma in Jainism to denote a class of lay priests, has been noted since the 17th century.
 A Mahatma is someone who practices Trikaranasuddhi.